qizheYang/qizheYang.github.io/README.md

+# yangqizhe.com

+This is the personal site of Qizhe Yang 杨淇喆, currently a University of Southern California Computer Science student, expected graduate year is 2027 with a Bachelor of Science degree.

+This site utilizes React, TypeScript which is built on original Vanilla HTML where you can find legacy code at legacy branch.

+# Original Template README

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.